cristinavelican/PlaywrightIntroduction/Lessons/Lesson1-Installation.md

 # Playwright installation

 ## Prerequires
+You will need an IDE to run your code.
+I suggest installing Visual Studio Code as it's more lightweight and contains good extensions for Playwright --- https://code.visualstudio.com/
 You will need to have NodeJs and basics of npm
 On Windows, in order to install NodeJS you need to go to https://nodejs.org/download/ and download the latest version Once you have the .msi file you can click on it and install it